lonng/tidb-demo-leaderboard/README.md

 # tidb-demo-leaderboard
-Demonstrate how to use TiCDC continuously synchronize TiDB change to Redis
+Demonstrate how to use TiCDC replicate data from TiDB to Kafka

 ## Architecture